Effective lead routing aligns potential customers with the best-suited sales reps to maximize sales opportunities and conversions.

 Consider a large multinational corporation like Disney, with several account divisions, branches, and legal entities.
 With hierarchy-based routing, the routing system automatically matches a lead from any Disney subsidiary, like Hulu, to the parent account and routes it accordingly.

 You can use native account hierarchies in Salesforce, however this is a very manual process.
-When data changes constantly, this can be impossible to keep up with and can create duplicates if accounts are not properly connected to the Parent Account field.
+When data changes constantly, it can be impossible to keep up with and can create duplicates if accounts are not properly connected to the Parent Account field.

 Other limitations include:

-• Single hierarchy view.
+- Single hierarchy view.
 Out-of-the-box Salesforce limits you to one hierarchy per Account and doesn’t accommodate other organizational relationships such as different legal, operational, and sales structures.

-• Dependence on existing accounts.
+- Dependence on existing accounts.
 All parent accounts must already be part of Salesforce to build a hierarchy.
 If a parent account is missing, it can lead to incomplete or fragmented hierarchies.

-• Chain linking limitations.
+- Chain linking limitations.
 In Salesforce, you must manually link a child account directly to a parent account, and that account to a parent.
 This “chain linking” can create inaccurate hierarchies and misrepresented relationships if improperly managed.

 Move beyond Salesforce’s limitations and automatically build account hierarchies by automating hierarchy-based routing with Complete Hierarchies.
 Compatible with any third-party data provider and 100% native to Salesforce, Complete Hierarchies helps you build, maintain, and customize multiple hierarchies using a no-code, drag-and-drop interface.